garden-io/garden/docs/reference/providers/exec.md

 ## Description

-A simple provider that allows running arbitary scripts when initializing providers, and provides the exec module type.
+A simple provider that allows running arbitrary scripts when initializing providers, and provides the exec module type.

 _Note: This provider is always loaded when running Garden.
 You only need to explicitly declare it in your provider